-In the middle of Winter, when everything lies dormant, there is a simple beauty in the dramatic effect the season has on the natural landscape.
+In the middle of Winter, even when everything lies dormant, there is still a simple beauty in the dramatic effect the season has on the natural landscape.
 The Winter Fairy Song embraces this, and encourages us to open our eyes and appreciate the wonders of winter.

 The Winter Fairy Song : A Song to Explore the Winter Season

 All sparkling at me?

 (sing to the tune of Mary, Mary Quite Contrary visit the post for the relevant sheet music)

 The Winter Fairy Song is a lovely whimsical way to teach children about winter, and can be used in conjunction with The Autumn Fairy, The Summer Fairy and The Spring Fairy songs to learn all about the contrasts of the changing cycle of seasons.